-- Parameters entity\id Fully qualified entity id of the device tracker to query, e.g., device\tracker.andrew. - Keyword Arguments namespace (str, optional) Namespace to use for the call.
+- Parameters entity\id Fully qualified entity id of the device tracker or person to query, e.g., device\tracker.andrew or person.andrew. - Keyword Arguments namespace (str, optional) Namespace to use for the call.
 See the section on namespaces for a detailed description.
 In most cases it is safe to ignore this parameter.